imbrn/v8n/docs/Implementation.md

 First, the `decorateFn` function will get the first modifier of the list and will recursively call itself with the remaining modifiers.
-This recursive call will produce a function which we can now be attached to the current modifier.
+This recursive call will produce a function which can now be decorated with the current modifier.

 > The recursive calls continue until we get an empty list of modifiers.
 So we
 > get our initial rule function (`equal`, in our example).